rowanmanning/render-error-page/README.md

   * **`defaultStatusCode`:** the HTTP status code to send if the error does not have a `statusCode` or `status` property.
 Defaults to `500`
   * **`errorLogger`:** a function which can be used to log errors so that information is available in your server logs.
 This function should accept a single parameter: the error object.
 Defaults to `console.error`
   * **`errorLoggingFilter`:** a function which returns `true` or `false` when called with an error object.
 When `false` is returned, the given error will not be logged with `errorLogger`.
 Defaults to a function which always returns `true`
+  * **`errorLoggingSerializer`:** a function which returns a serialized version of the error when called with an error object, called before logging an error.
+Defaults to a function which always returns the unmodified error.
   * **`errorView`:** the name of the view to render when an error occurs, relative to the Express `views` directory.
 Defaults to `"error"`
   * **`includeErrorStack`:** a boolean indicating whether to include the error stack in the output.
 Defaults to `false` if the `NODE_ENV` environment variable is set to `"production"`, or `true` otherwise